eriktks/kmtrein/README.md

 Checking all possible train routes in The Netherlands would take a very very long time.
-The program uses a technique called *beam search* for finding the longest route in a reasoble time.
-At each point of the day, it only looks at routes that are within a certain distance (the beam) of the longest route known.
-By doing this, the program can find a longg route quickly but it will miss many possible routes that only cover few kilometers early in the day.
+The program uses a technique called beam search for finding the longest route in a reasonable time.
+At each point of the day, it only looks at routes that are within a certain distance (the beam) of the longest route known up until that point of the day.
+By doing this, the program can find a long route quickly but it will miss longer routes that only cover few kilometers early in the day.

 If you want the program to find a longer route, you can ask it to examine more route by increasing its beam size.
 But